JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

   - First application `App` allows anonymous access
   - Second application `AdminApp` is protected by App Service authentication
     - Entra ID as the identity provider
-    - This should be reachable only at `/admin` and any other traffic should go to the first application
+    - This should be reachable only at `/admin` and any other traffic should go to the first application:
-- Application Gateway in front of the App Service
-  - Managed rule sets are enabled in the Web Application Firewall

-High-level steps for our deployment:

-1. Create Entra ID App Registration
-2. Create pre-deployment DNS records
-  - CNAME record for the domain pointing to the App Service
-  - TXT record for domain verification
-3. Create certificate for App Gateway
-4. Deploy Azure infrastructure assets
-5. Create post-deployment DNS records
-  - A record for the domain pointing to the public IP of the Application Gateway
-6. Test the setup

 {% include mermaid.html postfix="1" text="
 graph TD
     User -->|https://host/...|AppGw